blinken/amz_sp_api/lib/catalog-items-api-model/docs/CatalogApi.md

 require 'catalog-items-api-model'

 api_instance = AmzSpApi::CatalogItemsApiModel::CatalogApi.new

-marketplace_id = 'marketplace_id_example' # String | A marketplace identifier.
-Specifies the marketplace for which items are returned. opts = {
+marketplace_id = "marketplace_id_example" # String | A marketplace identifier.
+Specifies the marketplace for which items are returned.

+opts = {
-  query: 'query_example', # String | Keyword(s) to use to search for items in the catalog.
+  query: "query_example", # String | Keyword(s) to use to search for items in the catalog.
 Example: 'harry potter books'.
-  query_context_id: 'query_context_id_example', # String | An identifier for the context within which the given search will be performed.
+  query_context_id: "query_context_id_example", # String | An identifier for the context within which the given search will be performed.
 A marketplace might provide mechanisms for constraining a search to a subset of potential items.
 For example, the retail marketplace allows queries to be constrained to a specific category.
 The QueryContextId parameter specifies such a subset.
 If it is omitted, the search will be performed using the default context for the marketplace, which will typically contain the largest set of items.
-  seller_sku: 'seller_sku_example', # String | Used to identify an item in the given marketplace.
+  seller_sku: "seller_sku_example", # String | Used to identify an item in the given marketplace.
 SellerSKU is qualified by the seller's SellerId, which is included with every operation that you submit.
-  upc: 'upc_example', # String | A 12-digit bar code used for retail packaging.
+  upc: "upc_example", # String | A 12-digit bar code used for retail packaging.
-  ean: 'ean_example', # String | A European article number that uniquely identifies the catalog item, manufacturer, and its attributes.
+  ean: "ean_example", # String | A European article number that uniquely identifies the catalog item, manufacturer, and its attributes.
-  isbn: 'isbn_example', # String | The unique commercial book identifier used to identify books internationally.
+  isbn: "isbn_example", # String | The unique commercial book identifier used to identify books internationally.
-  jan: 'jan_example' # String | A Japanese article number that uniquely identifies the product, manufacturer, and its attributes.
+  jan: "jan_example" # String | A Japanese article number that uniquely identifies the product, manufacturer, and its attributes.
 }

 begin